 38 and 36 star for basic shapes: Good all rounders and less prone to breakage.

 38 or a 36 star and both can be used to create and finish your basic 3D needle felted project.
-I use 38 star needles (I like the four sides for faster felting) all the time so naturally, they are the ones I also use in my kits.
-However, it is down to personal preference and a 36 is just as good although a little too heavy, for my liking, on the finer finishing and facial details.
+I use 38 star needles (I like the four sides for faster felting) all the time, so naturally they are the ones I also use in my kits.
+However, it is down to personal preference and a 36 is just as good, although a little too heavy for my liking, for the finer finishing and facial details.

 Top tip: Reduce needle marks by inserting your needle diagonally when finishing/smoothing the top layer.
 Rolling the body part in your hands (before attaching) is the fastest and most efficient way of smoothing your piece; your hands are just as important a tool as your needle!

 40 triangle is ideal for much finer detail: Bends more easily so don’t be heavy handed with it.